 What should I consider in selecting a trademark?

 Trademarks are subject to varying degrees of protection.
 The stronger the mark, the greater protection it will receive.

 Resist the temptation to select a mark that describes the goods or services.
 It is difficult, if not impossible, to protect a mark that is descriptive.
 The trademark examiner, when reviewing your trademark application, will categorize a mark in one of four general categories:

 On a scale of 1 to 5, a generic mark is a 1 and an arbitrary mark is a 5.
 A mark that is a 4 or 5 on the scale has the greatest level of protection and is either suggestive of the goods or service offered or has no connection to the goods, i.e., arbitrary.
 A mark that is a 1 on the scale has no trademark protection.
 A mark that is a 2 on the scale, has limited protection.
 A mark that is a 3 on the scale is usually a suggestive mark and is protected.

 Here is an example to consider in selecting a mark:

 If you decided to create a magazine about mountain climbing you might select names such as the "Mt.
 Climbing Magazine," the "Climber's Journal," "Reaching Peaks," or even something arbitrary such as "Orion."
 "Mt.
-Climbing Magazine" is descriptive of the magazine, where as "Climber's Journal," "Reaching Peaks," and "Orion," will fall somewhere between descriptive and arbitrary.
+Climbing Magazine" is generic.
+"Climber's Journal," "Reaching Peaks," and "Orion," will fall somewhere between descriptive, suggestive, and arbitrary.